All Episodes

 Never mind.

-And here, new jobless claims, new claims for jobless benefits moved higher last week, but a decline in the four-week average to a nearly two and a half year low indicated a trend toward better labor market conditions remained intact.
+And here, new jobless claims, new claims for jobless benefits moved higher last week, but a decline in the four-week average to a nearly two and a half-year low indicated a trend toward better labor market conditions remained intact.

-And these people are so diluted.
+These people are so deluded.

 They find a little chip of grass in a pile of mud and they call it a diamond.